Jchael12/Jchael12/README.md

 **`Aspiring Software Engineer/Web Developer`**

-I'm a college student who hopes to become a software engineer and web developer.
+I'm a Fresh Graduate who hopes to become a Software Engineer and Web Developer.
 I have been in love with coding, it's rewarding to contribute to the tech industry.
 All upcoming coding projects are being developed from scratch.

 -------------------------------------------